Artisan-Lab/tag-std/pre-RFC.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* cover too many unsafe APIs
-  * need a lot of efforts on inital safety tags
-* semver compatibility churn (see [above](#semver-tag))
-* inadequacy of unsafe operation semantics
-  * frequent change on some safety propeties
-  * not sure if all safety propeties are composable
-* tools coupling
-  * it's less readable in source code around safety tags, and must turn to rustdoc or LSP server for help to know safety requirements in plain text
+* This proposal applies to most unsafe APIs and requires significant effort to replace existing safety comments with safety tags.
+However, it can be implemented incrementally.
+* It is unclear whether all safety properties are composable, and some properties may change frequently in the early stages.
+Our initial investigation shows that the idea works well for the standard library.
+* Safety tags may be less readable than the original safety comments.
+However, their readability should be comparable when rendered in rustdoc or surfaced through the LSP server.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives